LAST UPDATED APRIL 2019

 On our way out, we spent a few hours at the brilliant Titanic Museum.
 Since I was little, I’ve been drawn to the story of the ill-fated ocean liner, so seeing where the ship was built and knowing even more about its history just made it that richer, and sadder, of a narrative.

 The rest of the day was set aside for driving from Belfast up to Bushmills along the salty, sea-hugging causeway.
 We stopped for various Game of Thrones sites (like Melisandre’s Cave in Cushendun), played fetch with the most adorable puppy on a wind-whipped beach and made a detour to check out Glenarriff Forest Park.
 It was on that little jaunt that my sightseeing chauffeur nearly drove us off a mountain.
-I began to really question why I thought a road trip was a good idea.
+I began to really question why I thought a self-guided road trip was a good idea.

 Though it’s easy enough to do from a miles (or kilometers, if you prefer) perspective, the Causeway Coastal route is not a drive I recommend doing in one day.
 There were so many castles, B&Bs, forest trails, Game of Thrones-themed tea service and cute shops that we had to bypass.
 All the while I was aching to stop and absorb rather than whizzing by and attempting to work the SatNav.